 As you read through the information below, you will find many links to other areas of the UTS website which contain useful information.
 Please note you can always come back to this page to reorient yourself, and continue on your journey with this course.

 Ready to Apply?
 Visit the how to apply page for important information and links to submit your application.

 Ready for more details about the MDSI?
 The best place to hear from and speak to the teaching team, current MDSI students and to ask all your questions is at one of our information sessions for prospective students.
+Watch a recording of a previous Online Webinar here.
 Find out what events are coming up here.

 About Master of Data Science and Innovation

 The UTS Master of Data Science and Innovation is a ground-breaking program of study.
 It’s the first transdisciplinary data science degree offered in Australia where creativity and innovation are integral components.
 The MDSI equips students with the skills and expertise they’ll need for a rewarding career in data science and analytics.

 Taking a transdisciplinary approach, the course utilises a range of perspectives from diverse fields and integrates them with industry experiences, real-world projects and self-directed study, equipping graduates with an understanding of the potential of analytics to transform practice.
 The course is delivered in a range of modes, including face-to-face learning and contemporary online experiences in UTS's leading-edge facilities.

 If you start in our Autumn session intake, this course is offered on a two-year, full-time or four-year, part-time basis.